 Canicross (canine cross-country) is a great sport for those who like to run with their dogs.
 It’s the same idea - your dog runs in front and pulls while you run behind, connected with a special belt or line.
 Just think of how helpful it would be to have your dog pull you up those brutal hills!

 Competition obedience trials can be a great way to get your feet wet in sporting.
 Unfortunately, most trials sanctioned by the AKC (American Kennel Club) and CKC (Canadian Kennel Club) are for purebreds only.
 Talk about exclusive!
-My lovely dog, Justice, is a mixed breed, so after a bit of research I found the North American Mixed Breed Registry (NAMBR) where any dog can compete.
+My own dog, Milo, is a mixed breed, as was my last dog Justice, so after a bit of research I found the North American Mixed Breed Registry (NAMBR) where any dog can compete.

 Along the same lines is Rally-Obedience, or Rally-O. This is a really fun twist on competition obedience, where dogs and handlers must go through a course of designated stations while heeling.
 At each station, signs instruct the teams what sort of exercise they have to do.
 All breeds, ages, and sizes are welcome to compete, as well as dogs and/or handlers with disabilities.